microsoft/WhatTheHack/069-FabricRealTimeAnalytics/README.md

 ## Learning Objectives

-In this hack you will be solving the common business problem that companies have surronding creating real-time reporting solutions:
+In this hack you will be solving the common business problem that companies have surrounding creating real-time reporting solutions:

 1. Provision a Fabric instance
 2. Create a database to ingest data
-3. Create querys and add analysis to the data
+3. Create queries and add analysis to the data
 4. Create real-time reporting, with up to the second data

 ## Challenges